dmo98/Airport_Management_System/README.md

 4) Making an application.
 A simple interface was designed and the backend accesses the database and runs queries.
 Refer to 'app.py'.

 The goal of the project was to create a cool application, while improving my understanding of databases.
 I have made an Airport Management System, which displays certain functionalities that an Airport Manager would be in charge of.
+The instructions for the set-up and demonstration of the functionalities of the application can be found in the 'instructions.pdf' file.